fdifrison/intergalacticGuidesForCoders/SpringFramework/Manual/Manual_Spring.md

 ---

+Spring is a java framework built to create enterprise ready applications; it is composed of different modules that are meant to take care of different aspect of the applications' lifecycle, from databases, to security.
+However, to integrate all these capabilities, we have to take care of a lot of configurations step.
+To solve this problem, spring boot was introduced; it is essentially an extension layer built upon the spring framework that introduces a lot of benefits in terms of managing dependencies (templates for jdbc, jpa, testing etc...), autoconfiguration, deployment (the server is embedded in our application, we don't need to create a war file and deploy it to a server), and more in general for the creation of microservices.

 Spring is an `opinionated design` framework, meaning that, since it wraps and setup a lot of things under the hood for us, there is a more-than-suggested way to proceed when using the spring tools.
 In particular, spring boot comes with a set of default configurations options that the spring team as opinionated to be "the-way-to-go", and once you respect